 Where the notification to the GP practice is undertaken via hardcopy/fax the national GP Practice Notification Form should be used:

 Patients must be asked to complete a copy of the national patient questionnaire (Annex D of the service specification) following the supply of a medicine or appliance.

-NHS England will be launching an IT platform to enable patient questionnaires from the NUMSAS to be completed electronically either by the patient themselves or with help from the pharmacy team.
+NHS England has launched an IT platform to enable patient questionnaires from the NUMSAS to be completed electronically either by the patient themselves or with help from the pharmacy team.

 The IT platform will allow patient questionnaire details to be recorded in a number of ways including: